chunnel.co.uk › Motorhome & Campervan

 Can you take a motorhome on the Channel Tunnel?

 Yes.
 Motorhomes and campervans are welcome on LeShuttle, and the tunnel is one of the most popular ways to take them to the continent.
-You do not need a special service or a separate booking, you book your motorhome just like a car, but in the right size category.
+You do not need a special service or a separate booking: you book your motorhome just like a car, but in the right size category.
 You drive on at Folkestone and off at Calais, staying with your vehicle throughout.

 This works for all common leisure vehicles: campervans, coachbuilt motorhomes, and larger A-class motorhomes, as long as they fit within the height and length limits and are booked correctly.
 If you are towing a caravan behind your car rather than driving a motorhome, see our dedicated caravan guide, as the rules and booking are slightly different.